Hach & Rose, LLP Handles Big Truck Accidents Across New York

 You should not have to cover the costs of any injuries caused by a truck malfunction on your own.
 Instead, the auto part designer or manufacturer at fault may be obligated to cover your medical bills, lost wages, and other damages.

 - Failure to Inspect Vehicles – When trucking companies in New York fail to inspect vehicles, seriously damaging accidents are far more likely to occur.
-Some consequences of the failure to inspect vehicles include defective parts, leaking fluids, and worn brakes.
+Some consequences of failing to inspect vehicles include defective parts, leaking fluids, and worn brakes.
 These vehicle maintenance problems can cause serious car accidents on the road.

 Truck drivers must know how to operate their vehicles safely while following traffic laws.
 Mistakes are inexcusable when you operate large and potentially destructive machinery.
 Drivers unable or unwilling to put safety first may be held responsible for truck accidents caused by the following: